www.copernican.solutions

 Picture

-Adolescent
+Adolescent Social Skills

-The Adolescent Social Skills/Anger Management Group is designed to support participants who struggle with anger management issues as well as social skills development.
+This adolescent social skills group is designed to support participants who struggle with anger management issues as well as social skills development.
 Most participants attend mainstream settings or alternative day schools and generally require an IEP to make effective progress in school.

 • Anger management skill acquisition